 My trip to charlotte a month ago, was one of the most satisfying, spontaneous one.
 After my finals were over, I just wanted to stay one extra day in Greensboro before leaving home for the summer.
 I lied to my mom telling her that I had another final left.
 So that day after my last final, I walked around downtown by myself just enjoying the nice evening.
 I ran into a friend after a long time and we had dinner together at a nice restaurant.
 He invited me over to his house in Charlotte.
-With much hesitant, I sad yes afraid how his family will perceive me.
+With much hesitant, I said yes afraid how his family will perceive me.
 It was a two-hour drive to Charlotte.
 We talked about a lot of things during that two-hour drive.
 While I was staying at his place for the night, his family treated me like someone from their own home.
 They were so kind and generous to give me a room and make me feel comfortable.
-We even though his parents spoke a different language, they were still trying to have a conversation with me. 🙂 They told me how they immigrated from Vietnam back in the day and worked so hard to build a good life over here.
+Even though his parents spoke a different language, they were still trying to have a conversation with me. 🙂 They told me how they immigrated from Vietnam back in the day and worked so hard to build a good life over here.

 The only way that we can live, is if we grow.
 The only way that we can grow is if we change.
 The only way that we can change is if we learn.
 The only way we can learn is if we are exposed.
 And the only way that we can become exposed is if we throw ourselves out into the open.